libtcod/python-tcod/docs/tutorial/part-00.rst

 From now on the :kbd:`F5` key will launch ``main.py`` in debug mode.

 Run the script now and ``Hello World!`` should be visible in the terminal output.

+.. rubric:: Footnotes

+.. [#vscode] Alternatives like `PyCharm <https://www.jetbrains.com/pycharm/>`_ were considered,
+             but VSCode works the best with Git projects since workspace settings are portable and can be committed without issues.